akhunovlab/stem_rust_diversity/README.md

-# Stem Rust Diversity
-SV detection and genotyping based on k-mers in stem rust panel

-This repository includes python custom scripts we used for detecting structure variants (SVs) in stem rust panel, and downstream k-mer genotyping for insertion and deletion types of SVs .
+Detection of structural variants (SVs) in stem rust by whole genome alignment and genotyping using diagnostic k-mers

-The codes were used in our recent study “Population genomics of Puccinia graminis f.sp. tritici highlights the role of admixture in the origin of virulent wheat rust races” (submitted).
+This repository includes custom python scripts used for detecting SVs in a panel of diverse Puccinia graminis f.sp. tritici isolates that cuase stem rust in wheat.
+The results of these analyses are soon to be pubslished (Yuanwen Guo, Bliss Betzen, Andres Salcedo, Fei He, Robert L. Bowden, John P. Fellers, Katherine W. Jordan, Alina Akhunova, Mathew N. Rouse, Les J. Szabo, Eduard Akhunov.
+Population genomics of Puccinia graminis f.sp. tritici highlights the role of admixture in the origin of virulent wheat rust races.
+2022, submitted.)

-If you have questions about specific codes from the stem rust diversity repository, please contact yuanwenguo2015@gmail.com.
+Questions about the code from this repository should be addressed to yuanwenguo2015@gmail.com.
 If you have questions related to the Stem Rust Diversity project, please contact eakhunov@ksu.edu.